 Four countries lead the world in total English speakers, creating what linguists call the “core Anglosphere”:

-• India: 129 million people speak English, making it the second-largest English-speaking population worldwide.
+- India: 265 million people speak English, making it the second-largest English-speaking population worldwide.

 Discover how many countries speak English worldwide with our comprehensive list of English-speaking nations on each continent.
 Keep reading to find out!

-1. English Speaking Countries in North & South America
+1. English Speaking Countries In North & South America

-After the USA, Canada is another English-speaking country in North America.
-English is Canada’s official language, followed by its second official language, French.
 Most of Canada’s population is bilingual, speaking both English and French.
 The e-learning stats industry generates most of its revenue from the United States, primarily because the US is one of the most English-speaking countries.

 Countries that recognize English as their official language are: